rmeyerth/slop-site/docs/Extending/pattern-tokens.md

 ])
 ```
 The OperationToken as the last remaining token is popped from the top of the stack and added to the resulting list of tokens.
-Two more tokens are read and added to the token list which are an OperatorToken(/) and an IntegerToken(4).
-The list of
+Four more tokens are read and added to the token list which are the OperatorToken(/), IntegerToken(4), OperatorToken(<) and
+finally an IntegerToken(-1).
+Without moving into the job of the Parser, if the expression ended here this would result in
-tokens looks like the following:
+a condition which would result in a Boolean.
+As it is, the list of tokens looks like the following:
 ```
 [== Resulting Tokens ==]
 OperationToken(position = 3, tokens = [